marcojanssen/silex-routing-service-provider/README.md

 ```
 ### Adding before/after middleware
-To add controller middleware you can use the 'after' and 'before' key to run before or after the controller logic is executed.
+To add controller middleware you can use the 'after' and 'before' key of the route configuration.
+Before is used to run the middleware code before the controller logic is executed, after is used to run afterwards.
+Below is an example using a middleware class and how to configure this in the route config.
+Instead of using a middleware class you can also you a regular callback.
+**Note** Be aware that currently there is only support for php.

 #### Example middleware class: